openlegend/core-rules/core/src/02-actions-attributes/01-chapter-two.md

 ### Effects of Advantage & Disadvantage

 When you have advantage on an action, roll an extra number of attribute dice equal to your advantage level.
-Then, when adding your dice together, ignore the lowest *X* attribute dice, in which *X* is your advantage level.
+Then, when

+<div style="padding-top: 120px;"></div>

 > ##### Example: Advantage
 >
 > Vera leaps down upon her foe from a ledge ten feet above.
 The GM rules that she gains advantage 1 on the attack.
 Her Might score is 9, granting her 3d10 for attribute dice.
 The advantage 1 allows her to roll 1 extra d10.
 So she rolls 1d20 + 4d10.
 The d20 rolls a 16 and the 4d10 roll 3, 5, 7, and 9.
 She removes the lowest d10 before calculating her total, leaving her with a final roll of 16 + 5 + 7 + 9 = 37.

-\page

-<div class='pageNumber auto'></div>

-Disadvantage works in a similar manner.
-When you have disadvantage, you still roll an extra number of attribute dice equal to your disadvantage value.
-However, instead of ignoring the lowest dice, you ignore the *highest* dice.

-<div style="padding-bottom: 50px"></div>
+<div style="padding-top: 90px;"></div>

 > ##### Example: Disadvantage
 >
 > Armand attempts to blast his foe with psychokinetic fire.
-However, he is currently being distracted by a smoke bomb hurled by an enemy soldier, granting him disadvantage 1.
+However, he is currently hindered by a smoke bomb hurled by an enemy soldier, granting him disadvantage 1.
 Furthermore, he has also been subject to the *fatigued* bane, adding on an additional disadvantage 1.
 Armand's Energy score is 5, granting him 2d6 attribute dice.
 He rolls 1d20 + 4d6.
 After rolling, but before calculating his total, he removes the two *highest* rolling d6s.

-<div style="padding-bottom: 50px"></div>
+\page

+adding your dice together, ignore the lowest *X* attribute dice, in which *X* is your advantage level.

+Disadvantage works in a similar manner.
+When you have disadvantage, you still roll an extra number of attribute dice equal to your disadvantage value.
+However, instead of ignoring the lowest dice, you ignore the *highest* dice.

 ### Advantage & Disadvantage Are Only Applied BEFORE Explosions